 Template differences – Particularly with web content being merged from multiple sources we find big differences in layout and styling.
 Working with the customer in advance of the merge we identify a common content structure and automatically transform content during the data move

 Over many projects we have built a robust software suite and methodology which allows us to automate the process of consolidating very large volumes of disparate data into a common platform.
 The process is fully auditable, tracking every change made to every piece of content.
-Changes to scope and requirements are common in these projects and we have the ability to roll back the process and make changes in a safe and controlled way.
+Changes to scope and requirements are common in these projects and we have the ability and the content migration tools to roll back the process and make changes in a safe and controlled way.

 Anyone who thinks that the content can be merged and then “tidied up” afterwards probably hasn’t been involved in this type of project.
 The information and key decisions need to be in place and tested well before any data is moved, to ensure a smooth transition that will involve minimal manual effort.

 Much more common than M&A are internal restructuring projects.
 Many organisations have grown organically and now find themselves with digital content in a disconnected environment of disparate, siloed solutions.
 This is a situation we see regularly with large organisations operating over multiple regions.
 Often the different regions have developed their own solutions or have chosen to use a different platform to manage content.
 This results in an expensive to maintain and in-cohesive content estate with potentially duplicate, obsolete or conflicting information.